Scanning helium microscopy: History

-The first two dimensional neutral helium images were obtained using a conventional Fresnel zone plate by Koch et al. in a transmission setup.
-Helium will not pass through a solid material, therefore a large change in the measured signal is obtained when a sample is placed in-between the source and the detector.
+The first two-dimensional neutral helium images were obtained using a conventional Fresnel zone plate by Koch et al. in a transmission setup.
+Helium will not pass through a solid material, therefore a large change in the measured signal is obtained when a sample is placed between the source and the detector.
 By maximising the contrast and using transmission mode, it was much easier to verify the feasibility of the technique.
 However, the setup used by Koch et al. with a zone plate did not produce a high enough signal to observe the reflected signal from the surface at the time.
 Nevertheless, the focussing obtained with a zone plate offers the potential for improved resolution due to the small beam spot size in the future.
-Research into neutral helium microscopes that use a fresnel zone plate is an active area in Holst’s group at the University of Bergen.
+Research into neutral helium microscopes that use a Fresnel zone plate is an active area in Holst's group at the University of Bergen.

 Since using a zone plate proved difficult due to the low focussing efficiency, alternative methods for forming a helium beam to produce images with atoms were explored.

 Recent efforts have avoided focussing elements and instead are directly collimating a beam with a pinhole.
-The lack of atom optics means that the beam will be significantly larger than in an electron microscope.
-The first published demonstration of a two dimensional image formed by helium reflecting from the surface was by Witham and Sánchez who used a pinhole to form the helium beam.
+The lack of atom optics means that the beam width will be significantly larger than in an electron microscope.
+The first published demonstration of a two-dimensional image formed by helium reflecting from the surface was by Witham and Sánchez, who used a pinhole to form the helium beam.
 A small pinhole is placed very close to a sample and the helium scattered into a large solid angle is fed to a detector.
 Images are collected by moving the sample around underneath the beam and monitoring how the scattered helium flux changes.